 2025 Student Conference on Conservation Science

-Map showing where last years attendees came from.
+Map showing where last year’s attendees came from.
 Kindly produced by Emily Wenban-Smith.

 Brendan Godley, University of Exeter